Eric Haase Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Eric Haase (.222 on-base percentage in past 10 games, 70 points below season-long percentage), take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Detroit Tigers, including Eric Haase (.216 on-base percentage in past 10 games, 75 points below season-long percentage), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Eric Haase Game Info & Props vs. the White Sox